 Do you normally have Thanksgiving leftovers?
 The bigger our family gets, the less leftovers we have.
 Mashed potatoes are the first to go, stuffing follows closely behind.
 Turkey, though?
 There are often turkey leftovers waiting for us to gobble them up several days after the Thanksgiving feast.

 This Thanksgiving pizza recipe using Stonefire naan comes together quickly in about 15 minutes and will help you savor those Thanksgiving flavors in a whole new way.

 - For a quick & easy base to your pizza, use Stonefire mini naan flatbread.
-You can buy this at Kroger (get a coupon here!) in the bread section.
-These hand-stretched authentic flatbreads have no added artificial preservatives.
 They make a delicious base for pizzas, garlic breads, wraps or sandwiches.

 - Top the naan with leftover shredded turkey.
 If you don’t have any Thanksgiving turkey left, you can also use deli turkey or even roasted chicken.

 - Spoon some leftover green bean casserole over the turkey.
 No green bean casserole left?
 Warm 1 can of green beans (drained) in a saucepan along with 1/2 cup cream of mushroom soup.
 Once this is heated through, spoon it over the turkey.
 Voila.
 Make-shift green bean casserole!

 - Sprinkle french-fried onions overtop the green bean casserole.

 - Lastly comes the savory butter drizzle.
 One of my favorite flavors of the fall season is poultry seasoning.
 Take 1/4 cup melted butter and mix in salt, pepper and poultry seasoning.
 Drizzle this over the Thanksgiving pizzas.
 The butter and spices will bake into the mini pizzas to give an unsurpassable flavor.